Buying real estate in Laos?

 Sources: Regional Economic Integration of Laos into ASEAN, Trade and Entrepreneurship Development (RELATED), Laos - Market Overview, Laos' Connectivity Drive Paves the Way for ASEAN's Integration

-8) Laos is strategically located in Southeast Asia boosting trade and driving economic growth potential
+8) Laos’s strategic location in Southeast Asia boosts trade and economic growth potential

 Laos is in a prime spot in Southeast Asia, offering huge potential for trade and economic growth.